-Our national coordinating centres publish annual plans for how they involve patients, carers and the public in their work; for example, supporting people to join our funding committees.
-They also publish annual reviews that report on their PPIE activities against the UK Standards for Public Involvement in Research.
+Our national coordinating centres involve patients, carers and the public in their work; for example, supporting people to join our funding committees.
+Find out about how we involve patients in our national research funding activities.

 PPIE in our strategic work

 We have a number of PPIE Advisory Groups that provide advice and get involved in the implementation of our work.

 We run and contribute to a number of activities to improve the quality of patient and public involvement and engagement in health and care research - nationally in our coordinating centres; in the centres, facilities, units and schools that we fund; and across the board with other funders.
 Read our latest review on patient and public involvement and engagement (PPIE) at the NIHR.

 We have a programme of continuous improvement, carrying out evaluations to assess the impact of our work.
 In response to an independent audit of our strategy in 2018, we will aim to: